Ordinana/Ordinana/README.md

 # Hello! 👋 I'm Carlos Ordiñana!

-## 💻 Python Developer | 📊 Data Analyst
+## 💻 Data Scientist | 📊 Analisis - Machine Learning - AI

 Welcome to my GitHub profile!
-I'm a junior python developer and I’m currently focused on the world of data.
-Here you will find a showcase of my projects and works.
+I'm a Data Sciencist and here you will find a showcase of my projects and works.
 Take a look and feel free to explore!

 ### 🎓 Education